 Keep in mind that your workers’ compensation attorney will be with you during your testimony.
 If you have any questions or problems you should consult with your lawyer.
 Your attorney will be able to help clarify your testimony if necessary.
-If you are involved in workers’ compensation claim contact the Rome workers’ compensation attorneys at The Bader Law Firm to learn how we can help.
+If you are involved in workers’ compensation claim contact the Rome workers’ compensation attorneys at Bader Scott Injury Lawyers to learn how we can help.

 Seth Bader is an Auto Accident and Personal Injury Attorney who practices in Atlanta, Rome, Savannah, Norcross, Carrollton, Georgia.
 He graduated from Florida State University College of Law and has been practicing law for 14 years.
 Seth Bader believes in fighting for the injured.
 Learn more about his experience by clicking here.